Sixty-miler: Interwar period

 In September 1926, Stockrington headed up the Parramatta River toward Mortlake Gasworks and onto the course of a rowing race near Cabarita wharf.
 A catastrophe was narrowly averted when the first three scullers managed to pass just ahead of the ship's bow to complete their race.
-She collided with the wooden piers protecting the structure of the Gladesville Bridge in January 1927.In April 1927, grave fears were held for Stockrington, until she arrived in Sydney—her crew safe but in a state of exhaustion—after having taken 40-hours to complete the trip from Newcastle during a violent gale.
+She collided with the wooden piers protecting the structure of the Gladesville Bridge in January 1927.
+In April 1927, grave fears were held for Stockrington, until she arrived in Sydney—her crew safe but in a state of exhaustion—after having taken 40-hours to complete the trip from Newcastle during a violent gale.

+In March 1927, en route for Bulli, Christina Fraser ran over the Jibbon Bombora, off Port Hacking, sustaining serious damage.
+In May 1927, she collided with the vehicular ferry, Koondooloo, off Fort Macquarie, on Sydney Harbour.
+Both vessels put their engines into reverse, avoiding a more serious collision, but a glancing blow, against the square corner of the ferry, caused a gaping hole in her hull, fortunately above the waterline.
+Christina Fraser diverted to Mort's Dock & Engineering Company for repairs.
+The ferry was able to resume service later the same day, but many years later was wrecked, along with three other ferries, under unusual circumstances, near Trial Bay.

 In July 1928, the Malachite—a regular on the Sydney-Newcastle run that had been idle for about five months—was sent to Blackwattle Bay for an overhaul.
 While berthed alongside the Howard Smith coal wharf, the ship suddenly heeled over and sank, settling on her side.
 She was refloated, but that was the end of her sea-going days.

 In June 1928 during a gale and heavy seas, the small wooden-hulled collier, White Bay, first capsized trying to enter Newcastle and then washed ashore in the Stockton Bight; five lives were lost, with only one survivor.
-Excelsior, which took the place of the White Bay, was damaged by fire while in dry dock in September 1928, Later, in November 1928, Excelsior on a trip from Lake Macquarie sprang a leak.
+Excelsior, which took the place of White Bay, was damaged by fire while in dry dock in September 1928, Later, in November 1928, Excelsior on a trip from Lake Macquarie sprang a leak.
 About four miles north of Sydney, the leaking became too much for the bilge pump to remove.
 She made it into Sydney Harbour and stayed afloat just long enough to be run aground in 12-feet of water at Parsley Bay in the suburb of Vaucluse.